louietouie/louietouie.github.io/_posts/2024-11-18-ground-loops.markdown

 ## 🌗︎ : Junk Questions

++ Can ground current flow through CAN HI and CAN LO to create a ground loop?
 + When should I use the Siglent 3303 green ground terminal?
 + Are the 3 Siglent 3303 power channels isolated from each other?
 + I understand that inductors resist change in current and can't change from one amperage to another immediately (because this would mean $$\frac{di}{dt} = \infty$$ and therefore the voltage to achieve this would be infinite).
 But physically, why can't they change immediately?
 Can magnetic fields not dissipate immediately?